 - Methods are the verbs.

-Tangent: The UML class diagram widgets we will be usingLets look at some domain models expressed in UML.
+Tangent: UML class diagramsLets look at some domain models expressed in UML.

 - Classes: make sure to include relevant fields and methods in a class.
 Don't include a field if its already shown elsewhere in the diagram.
 Don't forget methods!